Notes from Underground: Themes and context

 The narration by the Underground Man is laden with ideological allusions and complex conversations regarding the political climate of the period.
 Using his fiction as a weapon of ideological discourse, Dostoevsky challenges the ideologies of his time, mainly nihilism and rational egoism.
+The novel rejects the rationalist assumptions which underlie Jeremy Bentham's utilitarian social philosophy.

 In Part 2, the rant that the Underground Man directs at Liza as they sit in the dark, and her response to it, is an example of such discourse.
 Liza believes she can survive and rise up through the ranks of her brothel as a means of achieving her dreams of functioning successfully in society.
 However, as the Underground Man points out in his rant, such dreams are based on a utopian trust of not only the societal systems in place, but also humanity's ability to avoid corruption and irrationality in general.
 The points made in Part 1 about the Underground Man's pleasure in being rude and refusing to seek medical help are his examples of how idealised rationality is inherently flawed for not accounting for the darker and more irrational side of humanity.

 The Stone Wall is one of the symbols in the novella and represents all the barriers of the laws of nature that stand against man and his freedom.
-Put simply, the rule that two plus two equals four angers the Underground Man because he wants the freedom to say two plus two equals five, but that Stone Wall of nature's laws stands in front of him and his free will.
+Put simply, the rule that two plus two equals four angers the Underground Man because he wants the freedom to say two plus two equals five, but that the Stone Wall of nature's laws stands in front of him and his free will.

 Political climate

 In the 1860s, Russia was beginning to absorb the ideas and culture of Western Europe at an accelerated pace, nurturing an unstable local climate.
 There was especially a growth in revolutionary activity accompanying a general restructuring of tsardom where liberal reforms, enacted by an unwieldy autocracy, only induced a greater sense of tension in both politics and civil society.
 Many of Russia's intellectuals were engaged in a debate with the Westernizers on one hand, and the Slavophiles on the other, concerned with favoring importation of Western reforms or promoting pan-Slavic traditions to address Russia's particular social reality.
 Although Tsar Alexander emancipated the serfs in 1861, Russia was still very much a post-medieval, traditional peasant society.

 When Notes from Underground was written, there was an intellectual ferment on discussions regarding religious philosophy and various 'enlightened' utopian ideas.
 The work is a challenge to, and a method of understanding, the larger implications of the ideological drive toward a utopian society.
-Utopianism largely pertains to a society's collective dream, but what troubles the Underground Man is this very idea.
+Utopianism largely pertains to a society's collective dream, but what troubles the Underground Man is this very idea of collectivism.
 The point the Underground Man makes is that individuals will ultimately always rebel against a collectively imposed idea of paradise; a utopian image such as The Crystal Palace will always fail because of the underlying irrationality of humanity.